 We recommend brushing up on the jargon used to describe torrents to better understand what you are downloading.
 Comments from other users on websites are also very useful for helping you make an informed decision about which torrents to download.

-Although not true of all sites, many public torrent sites are quite “spammy.”
+Although not true of all sites, many public torrent sites are quite "spammy".
 Pop-ups and inappropriate ads are kept under control using a good adblocker.
 Several dedicated ad blocker apps exist for Android, but it might be worth switching to Firefox for Android, as it supports most regular Firefox ad-blocker add-ons.
 Check out our best torrent sites in 2020 article for a list of safe sites with lots of great torrents.

 If you would like to know more, check out our torrenting safely guide for more tips.